JohnChen1130/2024-NYCU-Data-Mining-Course/README.md

 # Topic
 1. HW0 - Titanic - Machine Learning from Disaster
 Titanic Survival Prediction.
-3. HW1 - Game of Thrones
+2. HW1 - Game of Thrones
 The assignment is to predict whether a character will die and generate a decision tree diagram.
+3. HW2 - Sentiment analysis